sytabaresa/kingly/README.md

   * [Terminology](#terminology)

 # Features
-This library enables you to write user interfaces as state machines.
+This library enables you to implement the **behaviour** of your user interfaces or components as state machines.
 You specify the machine as a graph.
 The library computes a function which implements that machine.
 You use that to drive your interface.
-It integrates easily with any or no framework.
+You then **display** the UI with the UI framework of your choice.
 Tests can be automatically generated.

 Salient features: